 Bank of America, as with any other bank, does not always get it right.
 You can dispute any inaccurate information reported to your ChexSystems files directly with the bank that reported you.
 If you have supporting documentation as to why you did not commit account abuse, submit that with your dispute.
 Having an identifiable bank error or some type of legal violation gives you leverage to get removed from ChexSystems.

 Bank of America is under the same requirements as ChexSystems to conduct an investigation within 30 days to either verify, correct or delete the information reported to ChexSystems The purpose is that you are sending an official legal challenge to the bank asking them to investigate and confirm in writing what they reported to ChexSystems.

 If you don’t think there’s enough leverage or documentation to successfully challenge the bank consider negotiating a pay for delete transaction with the bank.

 ChexSystems record can remain up to 5 years

 Without some type of leverage like a reporting inaccuracy, FCRA violation or pay for delete negotiation, ChexSystems records are difficult to delete.
 But because ChexSystems records can remain up to 5 years, you may need to find a Second Chance Bank or a Bank that does not use ChexSystems if you are currently unbanked or using a prepaid debit card only.

 Even if you have a bank account, anytime you are in ChexSystems or EWS, you run the risk of account closure or account freeze.
-It’s a good idea to always keep a checking account at a bank that does not use ChexSystems like BBVA Compass.
-They offer a free checking account with a visa debit card, mobile and online banking, bill pay, unlimited checking writing and free ATMs at BBVA Compass and 55,000 Allpoint ATMs nationwide.
+It’s a good idea to always keep a checking account at a bank that does not use ChexSystems like BBVA.
+They offer a free checking account with a visa debit card, mobile and online banking, bill pay, unlimited checking writing and free ATMs at BBVA and 55,000 Allpoint ATMs nationwide.
 You can open a BBVA ClearConnect checking account online for $25.